The arts bring us inspiration and joy, and make our community a beautiful place to live and work. But the arts do so much more.

 Our local nonprofit arts and culture organizations have been and will continue to be critical to our economic recovery.
 We need your help to collect this data for AEP6.
 While part of a national study, our reports will be based on spending by our own local nonprofit arts and culture organizations as well as the event-related spending by their audiences (at local retail, parking, and restaurant establishments).
 The results of this research will be used to understand the conditions of the nonprofit arts sector, to track progress on the Community Cultural Plan, for lawmakers to best understand the importance of the arts, for nonprofit leadership to better know the outcomes of their missions, and for arts advocates to best tell the story of the importance of the arts.

 Below is information on the previous study (AEP5) and the current study.
 We are asking local arts and culture nonprofit organizations to complete 40 exit surveys each over the course of the year, from May 2022 to April 2023.
-Below are dates and times that we are offering training on gathering the surveys; there will be more later in the year as well.
-Please confirm to email@example.com which training your staff or volunteer would like to attend.
-You may also contact Lauren Click at firstname.lastname@example.org or 720-564-2355 to book a private training if you prefer.
+Please contact Lauren Click at email@example.com or 720-564-2355 to book a private training.

 Arts and Economic Prosperity 6 (AEP6) is the sixth economic impact study of the nonprofit arts and culture industry in the U.S. The study is conducted by Americans for the Arts, the nation’s leading industry group committed to advancing the arts and arts education.
 It is the largest and most inclusive study of its kind ever conducted, with a specific focus on 387 participating communities from across all 50 states plus the District of Columbia.
 The study is conducted approximately every five years to gauge the economic impact (on employment, government revenue, and household income) of spending by nonprofit arts and culture organizations and the event-related spending by their audiences.
 Previous studies were published in 1994, 2002, 2007, 2012, and 2017.
 (Due to the unique nature of the realities of the global COVID-19 pandemic, the AEP6 study was postponed for 16 months.)